-Allowable business expenses means the following items of expenditure if they are incurred in the normal conduct and operation of the Insured Person's business:
+Allowable business expenses means the following items of expenditure provided they are incurred in the normal conduct and operation of the Insured Person's business:

 - · Accountants' and auditors' fees

-- Advertising
+- · Advertising costs

-- Business insurance premiums
+- · Business insurance premiums

 - Cleaning, electricity, gas, heating, laundry, telephone (including mobile phone) and water

 - · Leasing costs of equipment and vehicles

-- Mortgage interest payments
+- · Mortgage interest payments

-- Property rates and taxes
+- · Property rates and taxes

 - Rent

 - Salaries of non income producing employees including related costs such as pay roll tax and superannuation

 - · Subscriptions to professional bodies and publications

 - Other fixed expenses normally incurred in the conduct of the Insured Person's business and which were identified in the application for this Policy and agreed to by us

 - Any net costs associated with employing a locum after the Insured Person became totally disabled to perform the work normally performed by them.
-Net costs is treated as the total expense incurred with hiring the locum less the revenue generated by the locum.
+Net costs are treated as the total expense incurred with hiring the locum less the revenue generated by the locum.

-Allowable business expenses will not include:
+Allowable business expenses do not include:

-- The cost of books, equipment, fittings, goods, implements or products used in the Insured Person's business - · Depreciation of equipment and vehicles - The salary and the salary-related costs of the Insured Person - Repayment of mortgage or loan principal - Salaries and related costs of income producing employees - Salaries and related costs paid to any of the Insured Person's relatives, unless the relative has been a full-time employee of the Insured Person's business for at least 6 months prior to the commencement of total disability - Any share of the expenses of the Insured Person's business which is not normally attributable to the Insured Person - Expenses of a private or domestic nature.
+- The cost of books, equipment, fittings, goods, implements or products used in the Insured Person's business - · Depreciation of equipment and vehicles - · Salary and the salary-related costs of the Insured Person - · Repayment of mortgage or loan principal - Salaries and related costs of income producing employees - Salaries and related costs paid to any of the Insured Person's relatives, unless the relative has been a fulltime employee of the Insured Person's business for at least 6 months prior to the commencement of total disability - Any share of the business expenses which are not normally attributable to the Insured Person - Expenses of a private or domestic nature.

-Any occupation TPD means a definition of total and permanent disability.
+Any occupation TPD is a definition of total and permanent disability.

-Beneficiary means a person to whom a Death Benefit or share of a Death Benefit, Funeral Advancement Benefit or share of Funeral Advancement Benefit, is paid at your direction.
+Beneficiary means a person to whom a Death Benefit, Funeral Advancement Benefit, Financial Planning Benefit or Counselling Benefit, or part of any of these benefits is paid at your direction or in accordance with superannuation law as relevant.